northkiter/northkiter/README.md

 - 👋 I’m Declan
-- 👀 I’m interested in all cloud capabilities
+- 👀 I’m interested in all cloud capabilities & MI
-- 🌱 I’m learning Azure DevOps & AZ 303
+- 🌱 I’m learning Azure DevOps & AZ 303 and will follow up with MI/Python for trading
 - 💞️ I’m happy to collaborate on Cloud projects, let's have a look  00
 - 📫 Reach me on instagram.com/declank101